 - propagate the variety for the commercial production of fruit, flowers or other products from the variety; or

 - licence others to do either of the above.

 The plant variety must be:

-Reproductive material must not have been sold, or offered for sale, in New Zealand more than one year before making a PVR application.
-Applications can be made for varieties which have been sold overseas for no more than six years (woody plants) or four years (non-woody plants).
+- new - it must not have been sold or offered for sale in New Zealand for more than one year before the application date or overseas for more than six years (woody plants) or 4 years (non-woody plants),

 - distinct - it must have at least one characteristic (for example novel fruit, leaf shape, new colour, distinct flower, improved disease resistance) that distinguishes it from all other varieties publicly known at the application date,

 - uniform - the variety characteristics must remain the same amongst a number of plants, and